ingo/ingo.github.io/_recipes/broccoli_crunch_salad_a_la_whole_foods.md

 category: Sides
 description: This addictive broccoli salad from Whole Foods has the perfect balance of crispy broccoli florets, smoky bacon, red onion, dried cranberries, sunflower seeds and a sweet and tangy dressing.
-Easy to recreate at home.
+The combination of the crunchy broccoli, savory bacon, sweet dried cranberries, and flavorful dressing makes this salad hard to stop eating.
+This salad is easy to recreate at home and makes for an ideal summer side dish or potluck contribution.
 favorite: "\u2713"
 image: broccoli_crunch_salad_a_la_whole_foods.jpg
 original_title: "Broccoli Crunch Salad (\xE0 la Whole Foods)"